COS214-Project-2024/104th-Coding-Corps/tests/README.md

 'make' : compiles all the code

+'make clean' : removes object files

 ./test_Government : runs the doctest for Government (Marco)

 ./test_Citizen : runs the doctest for Citizen (Saber)

+./test_BuildingFactory : runs the doctest for the creation of Buildings (Chisom/Capleton)

+./test_BuildingComponents : runs the doctest for Building Components (Chisom/Capleton)